 To quickly refresh your memory, gamification is the process of applying game-like features such as the element of competition and points, to non-gamified situations or tasks to make people want to partake in them or enjoy them more.

 Plecto’s gamification features include points, badges and leaderboards which can help you spark friendly competition amongst your team.

-As we discussed in our previous blog post, the psychological drives behind gamification are powerful; there is no doubt your team will become more engaged.
+The psychological drives behind gamification are powerful; so there is no doubt your team will become more engaged.
 This is especially true in sales departments where everyone wants to be number one!

 5. Make your dashboard intuitive

-Our full ‘golden rules’ of dashboard design can be found in our dedicated blog post but we’ll quickly summarise what we discussed for you now.
+Our full ‘golden rules’ of dashboard design can be found in our dedicated blog post but we’ll quickly summarize what we discussed for you now.

 Having an intuitive dashboard means that employees are going to look at it a lot more, and are going to be able to understand what the dashboard is telling them.
 This results in them being more engaged in their KPIs.

 Plecto dashboards can be displayed on any TV with an internet connection – and it’s super easy.

 Displaying a dashboard on a TV screen across the office increases your employees’ accountability for their performance and motivates them to achieve as their results are visible for all to see.